UBC-MDS/colourer/README.md

 `img_hex()`

-`donut`: This function creates a donut chart with information on the n most common colors in the linked image.
+`donut(img_url, num_clrs, img_size)`: This function creates a donut chart with information on the $n$ most common colors in the linked image.
 The user specifies the image, the number of colors, and specifies the size of the resulting chart.

 `img_scatter()`